 Most fist/forearm combination guards will have padding over the fist area, and an elastic sleeve to ensure a secure fit.

 Normally, combination guards are open-palm, for better grabbing and punching technique and the less expensive but more than adequate will be those made of cloth.
-You can the check lasted prices on the TMAS Cloth Fist and Forearm Guard for example on Amazon
+You can check the lasted prices on one of the better brands, the Victory Fist and Forearm Guard on Amazon

 The right gear can make sparring in Tae Kwon Do quite safe and enjoyable for your kids.
 All it takes is a getting the right equipment and the right fit.